 The Echo features seven microphone sensors embedded under a LED ring at the top of the device.
 These sensors use what Amazon calls “beam-forming technology,” allowing it to hear from any direction.

 As a long-time Echo user, I can confirm that it’s a wonderful listener even when there is background noise.
 It reacts to everything, as long as the questions and comments begin with “Alexa,” which is the device’s default wake word.
 You can also call the Echo “Amazon,” by changing a setting in the Alexa app.

 Although voice largely controls the Echo, the device also contains three input controls on the top.
 The first of these is the LED ring, which you can turn left and right to change the speaker volume.
 There’s also an action button and mute button.
 The former provides a way to disable a timer or alarm.
 The latter turns Alexa’s ability to listen on and off.

 Inside, the Echo includes a 2-inch tweeter and 2.5-inch woofer.
-This combination makes for a pleasant sound.
+This combination makes for a pleasant sound quality.

 Alexa, like Google Assistant, processes data in the cloud.
 Without an internet connection, the Echo becomes a very dumb device.
-When it is connected online, Alexa can do a lot.
+But, when it has an internet connection, Alexa can do a lot.

-With Alexa Voice Service, you can ask Alexa to play music, provide information, news, sports scores, weather, and more.
+With Alexa Voice Service, you can ask Alexa to play music, provide information, and update you on news, sports scores, weather, and more.
 To get started, you need to download and install the free Alexa app.
 From there, you’ll be asked to connect the Echo to your local Wi-Fi network and verify your Amazon account.

 Echo provides hands-free voice control for many of the most popular music streaming services, including Amazon Music, Prime Music, Spotify, Pandora, iHeartRadio, and TuneIn.
 Because Echo also works as a Bluetooth speaker, you can also stream from other services like iTunes from your phone or tablet.